 Gratefulness means being appreciative of what is valuable and meaningful to yourself.
 We all have many things to express gratitude for in life on a daily basis.
 Are you reasonably healthy?
 Are your loved ones safe?
 Do you have a roof over your head?
 Have you already experienced many beautiful moments in your life so far?

 And those are merely the basics.
-Those of us – particularly in the Western world – tend to forget to recognise how blessed and well off we are.
+Sadly, however, many people around the world don't have all or even one of these things.
+Indeed, those of us in the Western world tend to forget to recognise how blessed and well off we are.
 Indeed, our natural response is to usually focus on what we do not have, rather than what we do.
-On the other hand, when we develop gratefulness, our long-term well-being significantly improves, as has been confirmed by scientific research.
-So, learn to acknowledge the good in your life and keep counting your blessings.

-2. Helping others who are in a greater need than yourself
+2. Helping those in a greater need

 When you accept the principle that happiness is an inside job, you develop agency.
 In order to further expand the learned optimism in you, you should think of helping those in need.
 Volunteering and contributing will be vastly beneficial and make you realise two things:

-Secondly, it will give you a sense of power to do some good in the world.
+2. It will give you a sense of power to do some good in the world.
 This feeling will expand into many areas of your life, including your control over your perceptions and emotions.

 We are all heavily burdened by our automatic negative thoughts.
 We rarely even notice them, but they dictate how we feel about life.
 So, do the work.
 Observe your immediate reactions to stressors.
 Then, challenge them.